Kasperone/my_notes/README.md

 ## Description

-My notes using Javascript.
+My notes using JavaScript.
 Created during the course by Mateusz Maj.
 * link to the course [Mateusz Maj Course](https://www.udemy.com/course/10-projektow-w-czystym-javascript-cz-1/) (the course is in Polish)

 ## Getting Started